How to Grow Fennel & Have a King's Harvest at Home

-Fennels are part of the same plant family as parsley.
+Fennels are part of the same plant family as parsley, but are not types of parsley, only related.
 They possess a mild aniseed flavor, but they are sweeter and more aromatic than anise.
 You probably already know this since you're here, so let's skip the chit chat

 Here are thirteen things to keep in mind that will help you in growing fennel and harvest the best quality and quantity of crop.

 Herb or Vegetable - Choosing Your Variety of Fennel